telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Auto Binding

 The grid is set to automatically bind to data by default, meaning it will cause the data source to query as soon as it is loaded and data will be loaded into the grid.
-This can be disabled by setting the `autoBind` option of the grid to `false`.
+This can be disabled by setting the `autoBind` option of the grid to `false`, as shown below.

+###### Example

     $("#grid").kendoGrid({
         autoBind: false,